secretstartups/handbook/business-technology/enterprise-applications/bsa/index.html.md

 We often assist on the roll-out of new applications and systems.
 This involves vendor evaluations, current state documentation,  In the past, we have worked on implementations of:
 * Coupa
 * DocuSign
+* Zuora Revenue

 #### Business Process Enhancements
 We partner closely with business stakeholders to help them improve existing business processes and help to design new ones.
+Some examples of business processes we have worked on include:
+*

 #### Bug Fixes
 We have high level views of the enterprise application ecosystem and can help troubleshoot where a business process has broken down or a system flow is not working as expected.

 ### How Can You Contact Us?
-Slack: `#enterprise-apps`
+Slack Channel: `#enterprise-apps`
+Slack Tag: `@bsa`
-GitLab: You can tag the Business Systems Analysts Team in GitLab using:  @gitlab-com/business-technology/enterprise-apps/bsa
+GitLab: You can also tag the Business Systems Analysts Team in GitLab using:  @gitlab-com/business-technology/enterprise-apps/bsa

+### How We Work
+#### Projects - Mark Quitevis

+#### Rolly - Lis Vinueza
+Rolly is our status update tool

+#### Labels - Barbara Roncato
+Labels help us organize the status of issues

+#### Business Engagement - Meetings Barbara Roncato
+We meet weekly with our business stakeholders